JitendraManishMaurya04/SpringBoot-APIClient-Config/README.md

 Spring WebFlux includes a client to perform HTTP requests with.
 WebClient has a functional, fluent API based on Reactor, see Reactive Libraries, which enables declarative composition of asynchronous logic without the need to deal with threads or concurrency.
 It is fully non-blocking, it supports streaming, and relies on the same codecs that are also used to encode and decode request and response content on the server side.

 ### Postman Collection
-Below is the folder location for postman collection to invoke microservice-one API's via different API Clients.
+SpringBoot-APIClient-Config/ApiClient.postman_collection is the folder location for postman collection to invoke microservice-one API's via different API Clients.
-SpringBoot-APIClient-Config/ApiClient.postman_collection